loicortola/computers-databases-everywhere/README.md

 * a technical id
 * a name
-* the day it was introduced
+* eventually, the day it was introduced
-* eventually, the days it was discontinued
+* eventually, the day it was discontinued
 * eventually, the manufacturer

 the manufacturer has the following properties:

-* a techical id
+* a technical id
 * a name

 ## REST API